-Ever since my oldest was about two, I’ve been teaching her to close her eyes and breathe (pretty much the same as you do for yourself in step #5).
+Ever since my oldest was about two, I’ve been teaching her to close her eyes and breathe (pretty much the same as you do for yourself in Step #1).
 I say, “Let’s take some nice, slow, deep breaths to help you calm down… Breathe in (inhale myself), breathe out (exhale myself).
 Breathe in, breathe out,” and so on until she actually starts to calm down.

 Now at five, she occasionally uses this strategy without my prompting if she feels stressed.
 It seems to really help her.
 And even if your kid is older, there’s no time like the present to start helping her cope!

-When my little Bella Bean pitches a fit (a good Southern expression, there), I take her to a quiet, private space in a different room and tell her I’m going to let her “get her mads and sads out.”
+When my little younger daughter pitches a fit (a good Southern expression, there), I take her to a quiet, private space in a different room and tell her I’m going to let her “get her mads and sads out.”
 It helps to give children a name for what they’re feeling.

-Even with little Budrow, I sometimes tell him, “Oh! you sound so frustrated!” or “Oh, that makes you so mad!” or whatever it looks like he’s feeling.
+Even with a younger toddler (around 1 or 2), you can say, “Oh! you sound so frustrated!” or “Oh, that makes you so mad!” or whatever it looks like he’s feeling.
 Start when they’re little bitty, and by three they’ll start using the same language.

 Once again, have older kids?
 No time like the present.

 The hardest step of dealing with tantrums?
 Keeping yourself from getting triggered.
 If you can do that, the rest of the steps will be easy!

 That’s why I’ve developed the Mindful Mamas and Connected Kids Action Pack.
 Get your free copy, full of insights and quick tips on how to center yourself and calm your kids.
 I look forward to hearing from you!